 Yes No C2 Do you have a policy of placing students on a waiting list?
-C2 If yes, please answer the questions below for fall 2008 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted 00 To account and the action of the second of t ='
+Yes C2 If yes, please answer the questions below for fall 2009 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list

+C2 Is your waiting list ranked?

+C2

-- C2 Is your waiting list ranked? - C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?
+C2 If yes, do you release that information to students?